 - Students supported through this program will be required to:

-- Present their work at MDSGC symposium in late July/early August 2019
+- Present their work at the MDSGC symposium in late July/early August in Baltimore;

-- If the program is substantially oversubscribed, MDSGC may limit awards to no more than 2 students per institution.
+- Depending on oversubscription rate and funding constraints, MDSGC may limit awards to no more than 2 students per institution.